-Employers can request the following from job applicants and employees: name, name of parents, date of birth, contact information (as provided by the applicant), education, occupational qualifications and employment history.
+Employers can request the following from job applicants: name and surname, date of birth, contact information (as provided by the applicant), education, occupational qualifications and employment history.

-Employers may also require the following from hired employees: personal data including surnames and dates of birth of employee’s children if required for employees to exercise rights provided by the labor law); residential address; PESEL number (or other document type and number for the purpose of verifying identity); education and employment history; payment account number (if employee hasn’t applied for direct payment); and, other legally necessary data.
+Employers can collect the following from hired employees: personal data including surnames and dates of birth of employee’s children (if required for employees to exercise rights provided by the labor law); residential address; PESEL number (or other document type and number for the purpose of verifying identity); education and employment history; payment account number (if employee hasn’t applied for direct payment); and, other legally necessary data.

 - the recordings can only be used for their original purpose;

-- employees must be notified in writing in advance of starting employment or, are provided with at least two-week’s notice if it’s a new system;
+- employees must be notified in writing in advance of starting employment or, be provided with at least two weeks’ notice if it’s a new system;

 - signs or sound-notices must be located in the recording area;

 - and, data must be deleted within 3 months of the recording, unless there is a legal claim which justifies longer-term storage.